 In recent years, the Maritime District has undergone a major metamorphosis from a boring office district to a hip residential district with lots of entertainment on the water too.
 This also includes fun events such as the Old Port Summer Festival, the Wijnhaven Festival / Rotterdam Water Weekend, the World Port Days, the 010 City Swim, Sinfonia Maritime Concert, etc. in recent years.

-Unfortunately, many events have been canceled or postponed due to the Corona pandemic.
-In 2021 we hope to facilitate and organize fun events again.
+In 2022 we hope to facilitate and organize fun events again.

 Below is a selection of the events; an ideal moment to get to know our neighborhood!

 Experience the modern port and maritime crafts in the new Leuve Pavilion & Summer Program in the Maritime Museum

 The Leuve Pavilion, the new eye-catcher in the Maritime District, is open.
 The pavilion, which is largely made of glass, was designed by MoederscheimMoonen Architects.
 Thanks to the striking and compact design, there is a good view of the Leuvehaven from the Schiedamsedijk.
 An information point about the harbor, workshops of the Maritime Museum and two catering establishments with terraces bring the Maritime District to life.

 The museum is open every day from 17 July to 29 August, and there is plenty to do in the evenings until 20 pm.
 Visitors can enjoy a drink with a view of the Rotterdam skyline, take an unforgettable cruise and children get to work as a kettle.